spatialos/gdk-for-unity/docs/content/ecs/world-commands.md

 To receive a response use `WorldCommands.EntityQuery.CommandResponses`.
 This contains a list of `WorldCommands.EntityQuery.ReceivedResponse`.

 **Warning**: Entity queries only exist in the GDK in a prototype form, the methods for sending and receiving them exist, but you can only access some information  safely in the responses.
-It is not recommended to use them.
+It is not recommended to use them at this time.

 ------